MrToph/c4-stats/README.md

-> 🚧  In development, basic charts work but code not clean & not easy to run
+> 🚧  code requires a timesheet csv to run

 # c4-stats